TradingPlatforms UK Spread Betting Platforms

 • Advanced charting tools: Spread bettors use technical analysis to spot potential trades.
 Platforms must offer advanced charting tools to facilitate this analysis.
 Many of the platforms that we reviewed are compatible with third-party charting tools such as MT4, MT5, and Trading View.

-• Spreads and fees: Most traders look for spread betting platforms that offer tight spreads and low fees.
+• Spreads and fees: Most traders look for trading platforms that offer tight spreads and low fees.
 Spreads are calculated in pips, which reflect the distance between the bid and ask prices of an asset.

 • Customer support: Investors who require assistance with their trading accounts can benefit from 24-hour customer service.
 Platforms should include a number of support alternatives, including live chat, phone assistance, email, and a FAQ section to answer frequently asked questions.

-• Regulation: The Financial Conduct Authority (FCA) regulates spread betting platforms in the United Kingdom.
+• Regulation: The Financial Conduct Authority (FCA) regulates financial spread betting brokers in the United Kingdom.
 The FCA supervises financial institutions in the United Kingdom to ensure that platforms follow proper security and safety protocols.

 Markets

-In order to support diverse trading, spread betting platforms often offer multiple markets that can be traded.
+In order to support diverse trading, spread betting brokers often offer multiple markets that can be traded.
 Here is an overview of some of the markets that are available through spread betting platforms.

 • Shares: Markets covering stocks listed in the UK and abroad